 Approximately 1,200 children enter foster care in the US every day, and over 4,00,000 kids are already present in the system at any particular time.
 The main reason these toddlers enter this type of care is their inappropriate home environment which is too neglected or too vulnerable to continue thriving there.
+If only there was more positive parenting in the world maybe there wouldn’t be so many kids in need of a home.
 In fact, foster care will offer familial support to all these kids, which they require for surviving.
 Below, we have mentioned 10 things to know about foster care.

 1. Come to know everything related to children